walterhiggins/ScriptCraft/docs/API-Reference.md

 #### Drone.MAX_VOLUME

 Specifies the maximum value for any call to Drone.cuboidX (box) method.
-The default value is 1,000,000 (1 million) blocks.

-If the volume (width X height X length) of any single call to the Drone.cuboidX() method exceeds this value, you will see an error message in the console `Build too big!` .
+If the volume (width X height X length) of any single call to the Drone.cuboidX() method exceeds this value, you will see an error message in the console `Build too big!`
+Prior to v3.3 the default value was 1,000,000 (1 million) blocks.
+An issue report in GitHub verifies that with a cuboid of about 60x60x60 the drone works will, but beyond that, like at 70x70x70, the server crashes.
+For this reason in v3.3 the Drone.MAX_VOLUME has been set to SIXTY_CUBIC_BLOCKS, or 60x60x60.

 The values of both the `Drone.MAX_SiDE` and `Drone.MAX_VOLUME` variables _can_ be overridden but it's not recommended.
+If you need to create a larger box, change the value of MAX_VOLUME, and/or consider using the cuboid rather than the box.
 ### Drone.times() Method

 The `times()` method makes building multiple copies of buildings